thomas-roos/aws-greengrass-lite/docs/INSTALL.md

-# Installing AWS Greengrass Lite from source
+# Installing AWS Greengrass Nucleus Lite from source

 This document details building and installing Greengrass from source.